 Game Play & Fitness

-The following ELO is aimed at promoting and developing an interest in soccer among students.
+Game Play & Fitness is aimed at promoting and developing an interest in sport among students.
 The ELO will aim to improve the following skills and characteristics of students who take part:

 - Dribbling and passing